Buyers Guide for Legal Billing Software

-The audience that will read this has a good idea what time and billing software is.
+The audience that will read this has a good idea of what time and billing software is.
 I’ll borrow a brief description from G2.
 “Legal billing software ensures lawyers and law firms collect payment for their time and effort.
 These billing systems are optimized for the law profession and incorporate features like time tracking, invoicing, and some accounting capabilities.
 Legal billing software often integrates with case management systems and larger accounting platforms in order to keep a holistic picture of who’s man-hours are contributing to which cases and where a firm has yet to reconcile debts.”

 Legal Billing Software Stand Alone vs Practice Management Suites

 One thing you’ll need to decide early on is whether you need a simple solution for legal billing or a more comprehensive solution for practice management.
-If you need case management, document management or contact management functionality in addition to time tracking and billing, you should investigate practice management suites.
+If you need case management, document management, or contact management functionality in addition to time tracking and billing, you should investigate practice management suites.
 Examine the casework you do most often.
 If you find yourself with complex needs requiring a more inclusive functionality set practice management suites might be the way to go.

 Buyers Guide for Legal Billing Software – Feature Set

-Once you’ve decided if you need time and billing software vs practice management, you’ll want to take a good look at the feature set.
-The guys over at software advice have done a great job summarizing features, so I’ll share what they wrote.
+Once you’ve decided if you need time and billing software vs. practice management, you’ll want to take a good look at the feature set.
+The guys over at Software Advice have done a great job summarizing features, so I’ll share what they wrote.